Summary:

 - Amount due monthly based on payment terms

-- How much credit is available for revolving accounts
+- How much credit percentage is available for revolving accounts

-The Tradelines summary is another important area because it provides an overview of various kinds of credit accounts: revolving, mortgage, installment, open and closed.
+The tradelines summary provides an overview of various kinds of credit accounts: revolving, mortgage, installment, open and closed.
 These accounts include auto loans, home loans, credit cards and other kinds of credit lines, in addition to other debt obligations of the consumer.
+You can see information, such as:

 - Account name